 - Take higher risks to potentially earn them higher returns

 - Actively monitor businesses they invest in

-The venture capital application process requires you to have a business plan and the materials prepared to allow investors to perform due diligence on your business.
-If an investor decides to invest in you, you will get the money in exchange for giving a stake in your company’s equity and/or debt.
+The application process requires you to have a business plan and the materials prepared to allow investors to perform due diligence on your business.
+If an investor decides to give you financing, you will get the money in exchange for a stake in your company’s equity and/or debt.
 Then, the investor will take an active role in your business.
 At some point, they may exit your business, typically after they have made their desired return on investment.